The Campfire Collection

 As our kindling shyly sparks into a slightly larger glow we gently coax it into a welcoming flame.
 Like moths we cling to its warmth, and with our poking sticks in hand we stoke our campfire.
 Losing ourselves momentarily to the hypnotic blinking embers, the solace we sought now slowly floats around us.
 The fire's spent embers gently smoke while we drift off to sleep as the nocturnal animals stir around us.
 We rise as the day birds awaken and with the fire long cooled, we are left with only an ashy momento of the night before.
 Each campfire's timber will burn unique and different - for this reason we treasure its ash and collect what we can to use in our ceramic glazes.
 We keep each campfire glaze site specific, including only one camp's ash in each iteration - never washing away any of the solubles so the timber we've burnt can continue its story.
 It is one of our ways to preserve such moments in a casual continuum of adventuring and creating.

-A few weeks ago we took a much needed road trip away from the studio and found ourselves camping beneath the shade cast by the tall forests of Blue Gums in a small clearing in Barrington Tops.
+A little while ago we took a much needed road trip away from the studio and found ourselves camping beneath the shade cast by the tall forests of Blue Gums in a small clearing in Barrington Tops.
 Before departing we collected the remains from our campfire to create an ash glaze for a small assemblage of tumblers to add to this collection - a glassy distillation of time spent among the Gloucester River surrounds and the wildlife that inhabit it.

 Gloucester River, Barrington Tops, Australia